Latin jazz: Latin Jazz 1950s - 1960s

-Cuban percussionist Mongo Santamaria first recorded his composition "Afro Blue" in 1959.
+Cuban percussionist Mongo Santamaria recorded album "Afro Blue" in 1959.

 "Afro Blue" was the first jazz standard built upon a typical African three-against-two (3:2) cross-rhythm, or hemiola.
 The song begins with the bass repeatedly playing 6 cross-beats per each measure of 12/8, or 6 cross-beats per 4 main beats—6:4 (two cells of 3:2).
 The following example shows the original ostinato "Afro Blue" bass line.
 The slashed noteheads indicate the main beats (not bass notes), where you would normally tap your foot to "keep time."

 Bossa nova

 Bossa nova is a hybrid form based on the samba rhythm, but influenced by European and American music from Debussy to US jazz.
 Bossa nova originated in the 1950s, largely from the efforts of Brazilians Antonio Carlos Jobim and João Gilberto.
 Its most famous song is arguably "The Girl from Ipanema" sung by Gilberto and his wife, Astrud Gilberto.
 While the musical style evolved from samba, it is more complex harmonically and less percussive.
 Bossa nova emerged primarily from the upscale beachside neighborhoods of Rio de Janeiro as opposed to samba's origins in the favelas of Rio.
 Certain similar elements were already evident, even influencing Western classical music like Gershwin's Cuban Overture which has the characteristic 'Latin' clave rhythm.
 The influence on bossa nova of jazz styles such as cool jazz is often debated by historians and fans, but a similar "cool sensibility" is apparent.

 Bossa nova was developed in Brazil in the mid-1950s, with its creation being credited to artists including Johnny Alf, Antonio Carlos Jobim and João Gilberto.
 One of the first songs was "Bim-Bom"(Gilberto).
 Bossa nova was made popular by Dorival Caymmi's "Saudade da Bahia" and Elizete Cardoso's recording of "Chega de Saudade" on the Canção do Amor Demais LP, composed by Vinícius de Moraes (lyrics) and Antonio Carlos Jobim (music).
 The song was soon after released by Gilberto.

 The initial releases by Gilberto and the internationally popular 1959 film Orfeu Negro ("Black Orpheus", with score by Luiz Bonfá) brought significant popularity of this musical style in Brazil and elsewhere in Latin America, which spread to North America via visiting American jazz musicians.
-The resulting recordings by Charlie Byrd and Stan Getz cemented its popularity and led to a worldwide boom with 1963's Getz/Gilberto, numerous recordings by famous jazz performers such as Ella Fitzgerald (Ella Abraça Jobim) and Frank Sinatra (Francis Albert Sinatra & Antônio Carlos Jobim).
+The resulting recordings by Charlie Byrd and Stan Getz cemented its popularity and led to a worldwide boom with 1964's Getz/Gilberto, numerous recordings by famous jazz performers such as Ella Fitzgerald (Ella Abraça Jobim) and Frank Sinatra (Francis Albert Sinatra & Antônio Carlos Jobim).
 Since that time, the bossa nova style maintains a lasting influence in world music for several decades and even up to the present.